ArtificialIntelligenceToolkit/conx/README.md

 sudo yum install ffmpeg
 ```

-## Troubleshooting

-1. If you have a problem after installing matplotlib with pip, and you already have matplotlib installed (say, with apt) you may want to remove the apt-installed version of matplotlib.

 ## Use with Jupyter Notebooks

 To use the Network.dashboard() and camera functions, you will need to install and enable `ipywidgets`: